Skip to main content

 Delete85 ns~50 µs~6 µs~8 µs

-ekoDB's KV layer is optimized for reads.
+ekoDB's KV layer uses lock-free concurrent storage optimized for reads.
 RocksDB/LevelDB edge ahead on writes due to LSM-tree architecture.

 Query Operations